genasim/FMI/README.md

+# Full-stack with MERN
+This is the branch for the `Full-stack_MERN` course.

+Each dir should be a seperate project, built with React/Node => run them with `npm` commands Obviously, `Node.js` should be installed.
+If errors occur, try switching Node.js versions (node 20 should be used mostly)

+---
-# FMI
+# Checkout courses
-The `master` branch will remain empty on purpose.

-To view source files for any given course check the individuals branches <br>
+To view source files for any other files check out any of the other branches `git checkout <branch>`
-Each course branch starts from this Initial commit in `master`